biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 However, it does not work for some parameter types such as `int[]` and `double[]`.
 We reported this issue to the repository of `cwltool`.
 We also sent a pull request to fix it.
-Once it is merged, users can pass more complicated arguments via command line and it would help to develop their workflow.
+Once it is merged, users can pass more complicated arguments via command line and it would help to develop their workflows.

-See the following for more details.
+See the followings for more details.
 - Reported issue: https://github.com/common-workflow-language/cwltool/issues/2034
 - Pull Request to solve it: https://github.com/common-workflow-language/cwltool/pull/2037